-- Provide education to the community about climate change, air pollution, and risks to health - Develop preparedness and mitigation plans for extreme weather events including wildfires, extreme heat/cold, and flooding. - Offer programs to connect patients and caregivers to air filters and other climate mitigation products. - Partner with weatherization programs from the Department of Commerce to provide products to improve air quality. - Improve options for clean transportation including bikes, carpooling, zero-emission buses. - Advocate for a climate lens in healthcare policy including funded programs and research to prepare for the health impacts of a changing climate. - Remove requirement to use chlorine bleach as a disinfectant - Enforce the National Center for Health Housing's recommendations for air quality codes for personal homes and facilities.
+- Provide education to the community about climate change, air pollution, and risks to health - Develop preparedness and mitigation plans for extreme weather events including wildfires, extreme heat/cold, and flooding. - Offer programs to connect patients and caregivers to air filters and other climate mitigation products. - Partner with weatherization programs from the Department of Commerce to provide products to improve air quality. - Improve options for clean transportation including bikes, carpooling, zero-emission buses. - Advocate for a climate lens in healthcare policy including funded programs and research to prepare for the health impacts of a changing climate. - Remove requirement to use chlorine bleach as a disinfectant - Promote adoption of the National Center for Healthy Housing's recommendations for air quality codes.
 Provide funding to encourage upgrades to meet air quality codes.